Graduate Stafford Loans

 2. File the Free Application for Federal Student Aid (FAFSA) for your intended aid year.

 3. Complete an online application at StudentLoans.gov.
 You must complete two steps:

 4. Complete the form with your intended enrollment plans* and submit a Graduate Loan Form to the Financial Aid Administration office.
-If e-mailing an attachment, please submit as a .PDF file type.
+Graduate students enrolled in the School of Continuing & Professional Studies (SCPS) program must submit a SCPS Financial Aid Form instead.